Digital-Media/fhooe-webdev/fhooe-webdev-base/README.md

 To use this environment, you will need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
 For them to work on your machine, make sure the following prerequisites are fulfilled:

 * Virtualization is activated in BIOS.
 * 10 GB of disk space is available locally.
-If possible use an SSD for better performance.
+If possible, use an SSD for better performance.
 * Hyper-V in Windows is deactivated.
 * On Mac OS X make sure, VirtualBox has the necessary permissions.
 Go to "System Settings -> Security -> Allow Virtual Box".